 — That’s terrible, exclaimed mum.
 How could that be possible?
 Doesn’t he understand that it’s wrong.
 Have we done something wrong in raising him?
 Mother was clearly upset about what had happened.

-— Don’t worry about it, dad tired to calm mother down.
+— Don’t worry about it, dad tried to calm mother down.
 First of all we don’t even know for sure where the money came from and the other thing is that almost all children snatch something at some stage.
 Even I did it when I was small.
 I once snatched a chocolate bar from a shop, dad confessed to mum.
 If Dan has taken the money we simply need to make him understand that he shouldn’t do things like that.

 — Yes, and he has to promise never to do it again, mum added.